chrissantamaria/vaccine-finder/README.md

 COVID-19 vaccines are (understandably) in high demand.
 Many distributors offer web portals to check for availability, those these are frustrating to use and require frequent manual checking.

-This app automtates the process by running in the background and polling [H-E-B Pharmacy](https://vaccine.heb.com) every 20 seconds to check for appointment availabilities.
+This app automates the process by running in the background and polling [H-E-B Pharmacy](https://vaccine.heb.com) every 20 seconds to check for appointment availabilities.
 If one is found, the travel time + distance is calculated with the [Google Maps API](https://developers.google.com/maps/documentation/distance-matrix/overview) and a SMS alert is sent with [Twilio](https://www.twilio.com/sms).

 Some additional features: